UCL-RITS/go-clustertools/cmd/update-acls/README.md

 This file is also in `etc/example.conf`.

+Text files are expected to be new-line-separated.

+Order of the sections is not important but the sections cannot occur more than once in a single list entry.

+No error will occur if your AD/LDAP options are incorrect or missing if you don't specify any AD groups to include. (i.e. the only checks are made when queries are made.)

+## List Expansion

 The list of users is made from expanding all the `include` entries, removing all the `exclude` entries, then removing all entries that aren't in `filter`.
 So, this example: